kevin-pannetier/game-of-life/README.md

 - Neighbor calculations and grid updates follow Conway's rules to determine the next generation.
 - Performance optimizations include memoized functions and conditional history updates to avoid redundant calculations.

+## Deployment

+- This app is deployed automatically on Vercel

 ## Current Issues

 - **Performance on Large Grids**: